 For the DE0-Nano and DE2-115 Boards, the programming and configuration task is performed as follows.
 If using the DE1-SoC board, then the instructions in the following section should be followed.
 To program the FPGA chip, the RUN/PROG switch on the board must be in the RUN position.
-Select Tools > Programmer to reach the window in Figure 37.
+Select Tools > Programmer to reach the window in Figure 39.
 Here it is necessary to specify the programming hardware and the mode that should be used.
 If not already chosen by default, select JTAG in the Mode box.
-Also, if the USB-Blaster is not chosen by default, press the Hardware Setup... button and select the USB-Blaster in the window that pops up, as shown in Figure 38.
+Also, if the USB-Blaster is not chosen by default, press the Hardware Setup... button and select the USB-Blaster in the window that pops up, as shown in Figure 40.

-Figure 37.
+Figure 39.
 The Programmer window.

-Observe that the configuration file light.sof is listed in the window in Figure 37.
+Observe that the configuration file light.sof is listed in the window in Figure 39.
 If the file is not already listed, then click Add File and select it.
 This is a binary file produced by the Compiler's Assembler module, which contains the data needed to configure the FPGA device.
 The extension .sof stands for SRAM Object File.
-Note also that the device selected is EP4CE115F29, which is the FPGA device used on the DE2-115 board.
-Click on the Program/Configure check box, as shown in Figure 39.
+Click on the Program/Configure check box, as shown in Figure 41.

-Figure 38.
+Figure 40.
 The Hardware Setup window.

-Figure 39.
+Figure 41.
 The updated Programmer window.

-Now, press Start in the window in Figure 39.
-An LED on the board will light up when the configuration data has been downloaded successfully.
+Now, press Start in the window in Figure 41.
+An LED on the board will light up corresponding to the programming operation.
 If you see an error reported by Quartus II software indicating that programming failed, then check to ensure that the board is properly powered on.